What is Virtual Desktop Infrastructure Cloud (VDI Cloud)?

 Virtual Desktop Infrastructure Cloud or VDI cloud is delivered through systems based on VDI or Remote Desktop Services.
 Cloud service providers can offer these service models through private, hybrid, or public cloud platforms.
 Managed VDI is usually implemented as a Private Cloud while Desktop as a Service is more inclined towards the public cloud.

-Virtual Desktop Infrastructure Cloud or VDI Cloud empowers VDI users with dedicated instances of Windows server 2008 R2 or 2012 R2.
+Virtual Desktop Infrastructure Cloud or VDI Cloud empowers VDI users with managed dedicated instances of Windows server 2008 R2 or 2012 R2.
 It is an excellent alternative for users of hosted private cloud solutions.
 Although customers have been content with cloud desktops offered via shared servers, the need for a more isolated environment is felt due to resource-intensive applications.
 It can cause resource availability issues for other users.
 Some applications require dedicated resources of RAM and processing power.
 A reliable operating system can overcome these challenges.

 Virtual Desktop Infrastructure Cloud helps save cost by delivering otherwise unaffordable machines in a budget-friendly package.
 It also saves space because powerful computers often take vast amounts of space.
 Organizations can have a centralized cloud model and deliver virtual desktops from there.
 It is the best resource for better management and maintenance.

 Virtual Desktop Infrastructure Cloud assures individual users availability of dedicated CPU and RAM for dealing efficiently with demanding applications.
 It offers seamless support to applications that depend on a dedicated environment.